 Worship and belief ceremonies can be held outdoors in the limited circumstances described in this guidance.

 Places of worship and faith and belief communities should adapt their services and ceremonies, especially where they would otherwise have taken place over a number of hours or days, to ensure the safety of those present and minimise the spread of infection.
-It is advised that the ceremonies and services should be concluded in the shortest reasonable time as this reduces the risk of transmission.

 Once completed, participants should be encouraged to leave the premises promptly and to maintain 2 metres distance from members of other households, to minimise the risk of contact and spread of infection.
 The rules on gathering allow attendance at a place of worship as a reasonable excuse, however that should not be for a social purpose.
 If appropriate, you should reconfigure spaces to enable those in attendance to be seated rather than standing which reduces the risk of contact.